How to Record Cost of Goods Sold (COGS)

 Consistency is paramount when it comes to inventory valuation and COGS calculation.
 Whether you're using FIFO, LIFO, or weighted average cost, stick with your chosen method.
 Changing methods mid-stream can distort your financial reporting and make it difficult to track trends over time.
 Also, make sure you consistently include all relevant costs in your COGS calculation.
 This includes raw materials, purchasing, packaging, labor, utilities used in production, supplies, and freight costs (inbound and outbound, but not shipping to customers).
 For a deeper dive into understanding and managing your COGS, check out more insights on the HubiFi blog.
 Learn more about HubiFi and schedule a demo to see how we can streamline your revenue recognition process.

-Overcome Common COGS Recording Challenges
+Common COGS Challenges and Solutions

 Even with a solid understanding of COGS, challenges can pop up.
 Let's explore some common hurdles and how to address them.

-Manual Tracking Errors and Solutions
+Fixing Manual Tracking Errors

 Manually tracking COGS using spreadsheets and various data sources is like trying to juggle chainsaws—difficult and error-prone.
 Think about the complexities of returns, refunds, and exchanges—each requiring careful adjustments to your COGS calculations.
 A centralized, automated system is essential for accurate COGS tracking, especially as your business grows.
 Moving away from manual processes reduces errors, saving you time and headaches down the road.
 Consider exploring automated solutions like HubiFi, which offers seamless integrations with popular accounting software.

-Manage Inventory Complexities
+Managing Inventory Complexities

 Accurately valuing your inventory is crucial for determining your COGS.
 This includes direct costs like raw materials, purchasing, packaging, labor, utilities for production, supplies, and freight costs for receiving inventory.
 Don't forget about indirect costs, which can be trickier to track.
 These might include storage fees, depreciation of production equipment, relevant salaries, and even sales commissions.
 For a deeper dive into calculating these costs, check out this helpful guide on calculating COGS.
 A clear understanding of all these components will help you accurately calculate your COGS.
 For more insights on managing inventory complexities and optimizing your financial operations, explore the HubiFi blog.

-Deal with Fluctuating Costs
+Handling Fluctuating Costs

 The prices of raw materials, shipping, and other COGS components can fluctuate, making it tough to keep your calculations accurate.
 Using COGS software can help you stay on top of these changes.
 These tools track the cost of raw materials, labor, and overhead associated with production, providing you with an up-to-date cost per unit.
 This real-time insight helps you understand how much you're spending on production expenses and adjust your pricing strategies accordingly.
 Staying informed about market trends and supplier pricing will also help you anticipate and manage these fluctuations effectively.
 For personalized guidance on managing fluctuating costs and optimizing your COGS, schedule a demo with HubiFi.
 Learn more about HubiFi's pricing and service options on our pricing page.

-COGS and Financial Analysis
+COGS and Your Financial Statements

 Understanding your cost of goods sold (COGS) is more than just a bookkeeping task—it's fundamental to analyzing your business's financial health and making informed decisions.
 Let's explore how COGS plays a crucial role in several key financial metrics.

-Calculate Gross Profit
+Calculating Gross Profit with COGS

 COGS is a direct input when calculating your gross profit.
 This essential metric represents the revenue remaining after you've covered the direct costs of producing your goods or services.
 The formula is straightforward: